Gankare/portfolio/VR_Party/README.md

 ---

 #### *Mesa normal & water map*
 This map evolved into two versions: the original map and a water-themed variant.
-For the water version, I added a blue post-processing layer to the map prefab and a semi-transparent water layer above it, creating the effect of being submerged underwater.
+For the water version, I added blue post-processing, a semi-transparent water layer above and air bubbles particles.
+Resulting in the effect of being submerged underwater.

 The map foundation and models I got from the artists:
 <table>